pints-team/pints/examples/EXAMPLES.md

 relevant code!

 The examples have been ordered in categories.
-Each categoy starts off with a detailed first example, followed by a number of "recipe" examples that can be copy/pasted to quickly use Pints on your problem of choice.
+Each category starts off with a detailed first example, followed by a number of "recipe" examples that can be copy/pasted to quickly use Pints on your problem of choice.